Religion in Eritrea: Religious affiliation by geography and by ethnic group

+The majority of Muslims in Eritrea inhabit the eastern, coastal lowlands as well as the western lowlands near the border with Sudan.
+Most belong to various Afroasiatic communities, especially the Tigre, Saho, Afar, Rashaida, Beja and Bilen ethnic groups.
+About 5% of the Tigrinya are also Muslims; they are known as the Jeberti, though they claim a different ethnic background from the Biher-Tigrinya; the Rashaida are an Arab tribe who migrated from the Hejaz region of Saudi Arabia in the 19th century.
+Additionally, the majority of the Nilo-Saharan-speaking Nara ethnic minorities also adhere to Islam, as do some of the Kunama Nilotes.

 Legal framework and restrictions

 The Eritrean constitution provides for the freedom of thought, conscience, and belief; and guarantees the right to practice and manifest any religion.
 The constitution has not been implemented since its ratification in 1997.
 Since the constitution has not been implemented, the Proclamation to legally standardize and articulate religious institutions and activities is provided in Proclamation No. 73/1995 of 1995.
 Although Proclamation No. 73/1995 clearly enshrines the strict principle of secularism, it also states that every Eritrean national's right of freedom of thought, conscience and belief is guaranteed and respected by the law.

 However, Proclamation No. 73/1995 also defines that: 1) religious activities are not spread with seduction but with understanding and belief (thus explaining the hostile stance toward new religious movement and evangelical Christian group proselytism); and that 2) religious activities are carried out in accordance with and respects the law of the nation and particularly preserves the peace, stability, and unity of the people and the country.

 Moreover, the Proclamation is also clear on the fact that (due to the secular principles) the relation as between the government and religion and religious institutions, as well as policies that deal with religious institutions should be formulated in accordance with the law.
 Pursuant to this Proclamation there is the establishment of the Department of Religious Affairs within the Ministry of Internal Affairs.
 This is tasked with regulating religious activities and institutions.
 The Proclamation emphasizes that religions and religious institutions must not engage in political activities or comment on political issues which would hamper the secular character of the State.
 The decree additionally prohibits religious groups from initiating or offering social services based on sectarian parameters.

 The Proclamation requires religious groups to register with the government or cease activities.
 Members of religious groups that are unregistered or otherwise not in compliance with the law are subject to penalties under the provisional penal code.
 The Office of Religious Affairs has authority to regulate religious activities and institutions, including approval of the applications of religious groups seeking official recognition.

 Religious groups must renew their registration every year.
 In 2002, the Roman Catholic Church and the Evangelical Lutheran Church of Eritrea (affiliated with the Lutheran World Federation) were required to submit registration applications and cease religious activities and services until applications were approved.